ymlasu/para-atm-collection/flight-operations/README.md

 - We build a multi-stage conditional prediction algorithm based on the looping events, and find that explicitly including flight event counts and airspace complexity measures can benefit the model prediction capability.
 - We demonstrate that the proposed method reduces the total landing time with a controlled reliability level compared with the First-Come-First-Served (FCFS) rule by running experiments with real-world data.

-# The paper is under review.
-The details will be released once the paper is pending online.

-## The code/data used in this work:
+## The code/data available in this work:
 - [x] Data Engineering
 - [x] Aircraft Landing Scheduling Case Studies
 - [x] Optimization Solver for Time-Constrained Travelling Salesman Problem

 ## Citation